It’s UTMB week! Read our women’s and men’s previews before following our live coverage starting on Friday.

 What sort of heel-to-toe drop do I want in my running shoes?

-Choosing a shoe with a moderate heel-to-toe drop, generally in the 8- to 10-millimeter range, like the Nike Pegasus 41, should work for most runners.
+Choosing a shoe with a moderate heel-to-toe drop, generally in the 6- to 8-millimeter range, like the New Balance FuelCell Rebel v5, should work for most runners.
 If you plan on transitioning to a shoe with a different amount of drop than you’re used to, it’s prudent to change over time so that your body can adjust without getting injured.

 Best Road Running Shoes-New Balance Fresh Foam X 880v13 and Nike Pegasus 40

-Road shoes can also be used on dirt roads.
+You can also use some road running shoes on dirt roads.
 Photo: iRunFar/Eszter Horanyi

 How do I want road running shoes to fit?

 Road running shoes should fit like your other shoes: snug yet comfortable.
-The best way to get a well-fitting shoe is to go to a local running shop where they can not only measure the length of your feet but also consider their shape and width when selling you a shoe.
+The best way to get a well-fitting shoe is to go to a local running shop where they can measure the length of your feet and consider their shape and width when selling you a shoe.

 When you put the shoe on, you should be able to place about a thumb’s width between the end of your toes and the end of the shoe.
 This will keep your toes from slamming into the front of your shoe as you run on different gradients, preventing bruising, blisters, and issues with your toenails.
 You should be able to wiggle and fully extend your toes without feeling constricted by the edges of the shoe or the upper.
 When you’re trying shoes on, be sure to try both feet since many people have feet that are two different sizes.

 You’ll also want to ensure that the edges of your feet don’t hang over the shoe’s midsole, as this can cause blisters and lead to the uppers wearing out much more quickly.
-Many road running shoes are available in standard, wide, and even extra-wide sizing options.
-Additionally, choosing ones with a wider toebox, such as the Altra Torin 7 or the Topo Athletic Cyclone 2, can help provide the front of your foot with extra space.
+Many road running shoes, including the New Balance Fresh Foam X 1080v14, are available in standard, wide, and even extra-wide sizing options.
+Additionally, choosing shoes with a wider toebox, such as the Altra Provision 8, can help provide the front of your foot with extra space.

 What are the best running shoes for walking?

 Most running shoes work just as well for walking.
 However, some will be better than others.
-Generally, Hoka, Brooks, and New Balance make shoes that excel at running and walking.
-Out of the shoes in this guide, we recommend the Hoka Clifton 9 as excellent shoes for walking.
+Generally, Hoka, Brooks, and New Balance make shoes that excel at both.
+Out of the shoes in this guide, we recommend the Hoka Clifton 10 as an excellent walking shoe.

 Call for Comments